A baby sleep positioner, baby wedge, or bassinet wedge is not safe and forms a potentially fatal risk

 standard recommended way to sleep.

-idea to try and keep her on the back with a baby sleep positioner
+idea to try and keep your baby on the back with a sleep positioner

 Our mothers and grandmothers used them (or a rolled-up towel) to keep